North Carolina Central hosts Bryant and Norfolk State

 North Carolina Central Eagles (10-10, 3-3 MEAC) at Norfolk State Spartans (14-7, 4-2 MEAC)

+The Spartans have gone 7-1 at home.
+Norfolk State is fourth in the MEAC shooting 34.4% from deep, led by Jack Doumbia shooting 66.7% from 3-point range.

 The Eagles are 3-3 against MEAC opponents.
-North Carolina Central scores 76.3 points while outscoring opponents by 9.6 points per game.
+North Carolina Central has a 2-8 record against teams over .500.

-TOP PERFORMERS: Bryant is averaging 16.9 points, 3.9 assists and 1.6 steals for the Spartans.
-Kris Bankston is averaging 13.3 points over the last 10 games for Norfolk State.
+TOP PERFORMERS: Bryant is scoring 16.9 points per game with 4.3 rebounds and 3.9 assists for the Spartans.
+Kris Bankston is averaging 13.3 points and 6.8 rebounds while shooting 69.7% over the past 10 games for Norfolk State.

-Kris Monroe is shooting 32.7% from beyond the arc with 1.7 made 3-pointers per game for the Eagles, while averaging 10.2 points and 5.5 rebounds.
-Justin Wright is shooting 45.8% and averaging 15.5 points over the past 10 games for North Carolina Central.
+Justin Wright is averaging 15.5 points for the Eagles.
+Brendan Medley-Bacon is averaging 11.3 points and 5.4 rebounds over the past 10 games for North Carolina Central.

 LAST 10 GAMES: Spartans: 7-3, averaging 76.7 points, 33.7 rebounds, 14.4 assists, 6.0 steals and 4.2 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 67.7 points per game.